lino-framework/cg/docs/development.rst

     Development provider

-        An organization who employs a team of :term:`software experts <software expert>` and operates an infrastructure for their collaboration.
+        An organization who employs a team of :term:`developers <developer>` or other :term:`software experts <software expert>` and operates an infrastructure for their collaboration.

         Provides :term:`developer services <developer service>` to their customers in order to help them with using the software.